-Unique Selling Point Definition – a unique selling point (USP) is the differentiating factor that separates your brand, product or service from its competitors.
+A unique selling proposition (USP) is the differentiating factor that separates your brand, product, or service from its competitors.
 Of course, you want this USP to represent a desirable benefit for users.

 However, a unique selling proposition is not to be confused with your product vision.

 Where a product vision helps set an internal agenda, it is rarely communicated externally to customers.
 A unique selling point, on the other hand, is crafted to persuade, engage, and win consumers.
 It is championed through all branded communication.

 A comprehensive look at what product management is and how to distinguish what good product management looks like.